mp-se/kegmon/docs/_sources/index.rst.txt

 ====================================

 .. note::
-  Reflects test version v0.1.0, Last updated 2022-06-11
+  Reflects test version v0.3.0, Last updated 2022-09-10

+  Im still building my own so the project is regarded as work in progress.

-This project is intended for my own use, I've have not really focused on making this reusable for others.
+This project is intended for my own use, I've have not really focused on making this reusable for others so the documentation is not that extensive.

 However I have documented my build process and share it here.
-The design is created for 2 kegs but it will work if you only use one (make sure to use the pins for scale 1 in that case)
+The design is created for 2 kegs but it will work if you only use one (make sure to use the pins for scale 1 in that case).

-Im still building my own so the project is regarded as work in progress.
+The software will detect how many hx711 are connected and if the tempsensor is available.

 The project contains the following parts:
 * Software that manage the scale and present the readings.
 * Hardware design based on standard HX711 AD converter with load cells.
 * 3D models for the base and display case.